Ferdinand-Genans/ferdinand-genans.github.io/content/research/_index.md

 #### - [NeurIPS 2025 - Spotlight] Stochastic Optimization in Semi-Discrete Optimal Transport: Convergence Analysis and Minimax Rate
 - **Authors:** F. Genans, A. Godichon-Baggioni, F-X Vialard, O; Wintenberger
-- **Short abstract:** We prove that Stochastic Gradient Descent can efficiently approximate the OT map in the semi-discrete setting, even in an online fashion, establishing the first minimax convergence guarantees for a broad class of cost functions and non-compact measures.
+- **Short abstract:** We prove that Stochastic Gradient Descent can efficiently approximate the OT map in the semi-discrete setting, even in an online fashion, establishing the first minimax convergence guarantees for a broad class of cost functions and non-compact measures in this setting.
 - **Link:** [PDF](./StoSDOT_Minimax_NeurIPS25.pdf)